MicrosoftDocs/fabric-docs/docs/workload-development-kit/quickstart-sample.md

 ---
-title: Quick start - Run a sample workload (preview)
+title: Quick start - Run a sample workload
 description: Create a Microsoft Fabric workload using a sample workload and the instructions in this quickstart tutorial.
 author: KesemSharabi
 ms.author: kesharab